avdonin/bernoullinumbers/README.md

 # Bernoulli numbers
-An efficient implementation of the McGown algorithm for accurate computing Bernoulli numbers [1].
-The code was written in Python using math and decimal libs.
+An efficient implementation of the zeta-function algorithm for accurate computing Bernoulli numbers [1].
+The code was written in Python using math and decimallibs.

 ## Introduction
-The Bernoulli numbers are a sequence of rational numbers which is widely used in mathematics.
+The Bernoulli numbers are a sequence of rational numbers which are widely used in mathematics.
 The explicit definition is given by Louis Saalschütz in 1893 and could be written as

 <p align="center">
 <img src ="./figures/def.png" width="33%" height="33%"/></div>
 </p>

-But the explicit computation of the large Bernoulli numbers is irrelevant and could be inaccurate.
-The more accurate way is define the numerator and the denominator of the accurate fraction.
+But the explicit computation of the large Bernoulli numbers is irrelevant and co uld be inaccurate.
+The more accurate way is to define the numerator and the denominator of the accurate fraction.
 Thereby the program prints the numerator, the denominator and the decimal fraction after n for the n-th Bernoulli number.

 ## Algorithm
 The general procedure for n > 1.